-Section 3.1 Selection Process and Notification
+Section 3.2 Selection Process and Notification

-In order to serve as a site representative, all individuals are required to submit their information via the link provided (https://goo.gl/forms/oDPIJq0z7PaetTGk2) and participate in the mandatory site representative training for the specific sport.
+All interested individuals should participate in the mandatory site representative training for the specific sport.
 All individuals employed at NCAA member institutions and/or conferences are eligible to serve as site representatives.
 Individuals who have a perceived conflict of interest in serving as a site representative at a particular institution or for a specific sport should note this when submitting their information in the database.
 (See Conflict of Interest below.)